jlareck/semester1/possibleTriangle2.0/README.md

 ## Triangles
-Find numbers that makes triangles.
+Find sets of numbers that make triangles.